-Anyone not registered will be removed from the grounds after 11:00 p.m. each evening.
-No other Junior Exhibitors or any other youth will be permitted to stay on the grounds after 11:00 p.m., if they are not registered and do not have a pass.
+Anyone not registered and wearing a wristband will be removed from the grounds after 11:00 p.m. each evening.
 Only livestock exhibitors are allowed to stay overnight without a parent.

-ALL JUNIOR EXHIBITORS staying overnight need a parent/guardian signature regardless of age.
+ALL JUNIOR EXHIBITORS staying overnight need a parent/guardian signature if they are under 18.

 Parent or Guardian Name & Address

-ne
+Phone

-Child (Children's) Name Age Sex Circle e Nig hts S taying
+Child (Children's) Name Age Se x Circle e Nig hts St taying

-14 15 16 17
+13 14 15 16

-14 15 16 17
+13 14 15 16

-14th Goat, Pou 15 Swine E 17 ors Only
+th Goat, Pou 13 ıltry, Rabbit, 15 Exhibit 16 tors Onl

-4-H Club or FFA Chapter
+4-H Club or FFA Chapter -

-IN CASE OF EMERGENCY, CONTACT
+IN CASE OF EMERGENCY, CONTACT Name

-Name

 Address Phone

-I am granting my child (children) permission to rem (children) will be under the direction and on-ground the above date es.
-My , child
+I am granting my child (children) permission to rem (children) will be under the direction and on-ground - he above date es.
+My y child

 Name

 Complete Address

 Signature of Parent/Guardian